 Although current antimalarial treatments are effective, malaria still causes considerable numbers of deaths each year.
 Moreover, resistance to current therapies is a growing concern.
 Global health authorities have placed a high priority on developing new strategies for the control and elimination of malaria parasites.
 Developing a new class of drugs that not only treat the disease but also prevent its patient-to-patient spread would be an important step toward the goal of eradication.

 Pilot studies between the lead collaborator and NCATS scientists resulted in identification of a series of compounds suitable for lead optimization.
 The TRND team initiated a comprehensive pre-clinical project plan, performing medicinal chemistry optimization to identify a lead candidate for further development.
-Initial pharmacology and absorption, distribution, metabolism and excretion (ADME) studies are being performed, with further studies planned to support filing an Investigational New Drug application with the Food and Drug Administration.
+Currently, the project is in late-stage lead optimization, with the goal of identifying a compound with single-dose activity against all stages of the disease.

 In vitro evaluation of imidazo[4,5-c]quinolin-2-ones as gametocytocidal antimalarial agents, Bioorg Med Chem Lett., 2016 Jun 15, 26(12):2907-11